 The BeNature Guide

-The BeNature Guide and Toolkit empowers educators and communities in creating, implementing, and assessing transformative experiences in nature.
+The BeNature Guide empowers educators and communities to create, enrich, and implement transformative experiences in nature.

 The Guide is the result of a co-creation process between the Institute for Sustainability at the University of Surrey and the Surrey Wildlife Trust.